Is Tha Tian Market worth visiting?

 What should I bring to Tha Tian Market?

-Bring small cash, a reusable tote for purchases, and water; Tha Tian Market’s aisles are covered but warm.
+Bring small cash, a reusable tote bag for purchases, and water; Tha Tian Market’s aisles are covered but warm.
 Sunscreen and a hat help if you’ll walk to nearby sights or queue for boats.